 Soils and aquifers in this zone have high risk of nitrogen build-up due to low rates of denitrification.
+Denitrification occurs when nitrate is converted to nitrogen gas via various reactions involving bacteria.
+Where denitrification occurs, nitrogen is effectively 'lost' from soil and water as a gas.
+This is a form of 'attenuation'.

-The combination of flat land and well drained soils results in high rates of nitrogen leaching (deep drainage) to underlying aquifers.
+The combination of flat land and well drained soils results in high rates of nitrogen leaching (deep drainage).